Watch Your Six Explained: What This Military Phrase Really Means

 The Importance of Environmental Awareness in Combat

-Remember, threats can come from unexpected angles.
+Remember that threats can emerge from unexpected directions.

 Training for Aerial and Ground Combat Scenarios